The 8 Best Hamstring Stretches For Runners

 2. Bend your right leg at the knee and place the sole of your right foot on your left inner thigh.

 3. Bend at the waist and reach both arms toward your extended left foot, grabbing on to them if you can.
-If not, you can hold on to your ankle or shin to hold the position.
+If not, you can hold onto your ankle or shin to maintain the position.

 4. Hold for 45-60 seconds.